-A summary of the low-level concern should be written down, signed, timed, dated and shared by the person bringing the information forward.
-Where concerns are reported verbally to the Head, a record of the conversation will be made by the headteacher which will be signed, timed, and dated and kept in a confidential, locked cabinet within the Head's office.
+A summary of the low level concern should be written down, dated and shared by the person bringing the information forward.
+Where concerns are reported verbally to the Head, a dated record of the conversation will be made by the Head and kept in a confidential format.

-4.3 Responding to low-level concerns
+4.3 Responding to low level concerns

-Where a low-level concern has been raised this will be taken seriously and dealt with promptly.
+Where a low level concern has been raised this will be taken seriously and dealt with promptly.